-Every person carrying on a trade or business mentioned in the Schedule to the Trade & Business Licensing Law, 2018 must, unless exempted from this requirement under that law, take out an annual licence in respect of each place where such business is carried on.
-Further, if the company is less than 60% Caymanian owned and controlled they will also require a Local Companies (Control) Licence issued under the Local Companies (Control) Law (2007 Revision).
+Every person carrying on a trade or business mentioned in the Schedule to the TRADE AND BUSINESS LICENSING ACT (2021 Revision) must, unless exempted from this requirement under that law, take out an annual licence in respect of each place where such business is carried on.
+Further, if the company is less than 60% Caymanian owned and controlled they will also require a Local Companies (Control) Licence issued under the Local Companies (Control) Law (2019 Revision).
 For further information on the requirements and procedure for making an application for either of these licences, or to download a copy of the relevant laws, please click on the appropriate link on the left.

 A Trade and Business Licence is a licence issued by the Trade and Business Licensing Board which allows a person / company to 'carry on business' in the Cayman Islands.
 It is required by anyone who wishes to 'carry on business' in the Cayman Islands.

-An application may go before the Trade & Business Licensing Board within two to four weeks or less following submission of the application.
+An application may go before the Trade & Business Licensing Board within three to six weeks or less following submission of the application.
 However this period may be greater, whenever an applicant has not provided all the requisite information.
-Once an application is reviewed by the Board, a decision will be communicated to the applicant via email within 5 - 10 working days.
+Once an application is reviewed by the Board, a decision will be communicated to the applicant via email within 5 - 15 working days.
 Applicants may contact the DCI at anytime regarding the status of an application.

 Yes.
 In certain circumstances, and depending on the nature of the proposed business, approval may be needed from other Government Departments, for example the Public Transport Board, The Health Practice Commission (or underlying boards), Port Authority and others.

-The Trade & Business Board generally meets every two weeks and the deadline for submissions is generaly one week prior.
+The Trade & Business Licensing Board generally meets every two weeks.
+Please contact the DCI at firstname.lastname@example.org for meeting dates.